To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 In filing this form (and you can do so up to four months before reaching full retirement age and 12 months after reaching full retirement age), you gain the option of filing just for your full spousal or full divorced spousal benefit at full retirement age and waiting to file for your own retirement benefit until, say, age 70, when it will be 32 percent higher (after inflation) than your current disability benefit.

 This is just one of the things you’ll need to know when dealing with your disability benefits.
-Professional help from a disability lawyer can help you get the most out of your Social Security disability benefits.
+Professional help from a disability lawyer can help you get the most out of your Social Security disability benefits in West Virginia.
+Call us for a free consultation.

 Jan Dils, Attorneys at Law